oasis-tcs/openc2-tc-ops/JADN-and-OpenC2.md

    [NIEM](https://github.com/niemopen/oasis-open-project#readme)

-RFC 8477 defines information and data models to clarify the
+RFC 8477 defines information and data models to clarify the differences (emphasis added):
-differences:

- - **Information Model** -- An information model defines an environment at the highest level of abstraction and expresses the desired functionality.
+ - **Information Model** -- An information model defines an environment *at the highest level of abstraction and expresses the desired functionality*.
 Information models can be defined informally (e.g., in prose) or more formally (e.g., Unified Modeling Language (UML), Entity- Relationship Diagrams, etc.).
 Implementation details are hidden.

- - **Data Model** -- A data model defines concrete data representations at a lower level of abstraction, including implementation- and protocol- specific details.
+ - **Data Model** -- A data model defines concrete data representations *at a lower level of abstraction, including implementation- and protocol- specific details*.
 Some examples are SNMP Management Information Base (MIB) modules, World Wide Web Consortium (W3C) Thing Description (TD) Things, YANG modules, Lightweight Machine-to-Machine